blues/kiosk/README.md

 NOTE that the Notecard CLI version 1.2.1 must be used because of some minor but important fixes, and this is the version in the "cli" folder of this repo.

-To enable I2C on Raspberry Pi for the Notecard, use sudo raspi-config
+To enable I2C on Raspberry Pi for the Notecard, use instructions in kiosk.sh.
-   Interface Options / I2C / Yes / OK / Finish

 Prerequisite:
    sudo apt-get install jq